 Adolphus Opara’s work is induced by encounters with people and their daily effort to exist amidst obstacles that define and situate their individual locality.
-He uses visual story telling with the aid of pictures and audio recordings to better understand as well as to show his connection to the issues that confronts him daily.
+He uses visual storytelling with the aid of pictures to better understand as well as to show his connection to the issues that confront him daily.

-Opara’s works has been exhibited severally both locally and Internationally, notably amongst which are; AAF/Nigerian Breweries exhibition in Lagos, Abuja and Amsterdam.
-First Photo Africa exhibition, Spain.
-“TIMELESS BENIN”, Lagos.
-“THIS IS LAGOS” at Coningsby Gallery, London.
-“LAGOSPHOTO”, Lagos.
+Opara’s works have been exhibited severally both locally and Internationally, notably amongst which are; Photo-Africa Exhibition, Spain.
+“LAGOS PHOTO”, Lagos.
 “African Lace” at the Museum fur Vulkerkunde, Vienna, Austria.
 National Museum, Lagos.
 Bonhams, London.
 Tate Modern, London.
 Bamako Encounters, Bamako – Mali.
 Tiwani Contemporary, London.
-The Guardian gallery, London.
-Brundyn and Gonsalves, Cape town, South Africa.
+The Guardian Gallery, London.
+Brundyn and Gonsalves, Cape Town, South Africa.
 Centre for Contemporary Art, Lagos.
 PHOTO QUAI Biennale, Paris – France.
 Vorarlberg Museum, Bregenz – Austria.
 Obscura Festival, Malaysia, Centre for Fine Arts, Brussels (BOZA) – Belgium, The Neil L. and Angelica Zander Rudenstine Gallery, Hutchins Centre for African and African America Research, Harvard University, Cambridge, USA.

-Adolphus has worked for several local and international media and organizations and his works have been published both in print and electronic media in notable publications, a few of which are; Bloomberg TV, Financial Times (FT), Guardian London, PRIVATE magazine, LAGOS City at Work, TIMEOUT Nigeria, World Press Photo ENTER, WINGS, Klang Sehen, African United (published by the World Press Photo), New African Magazine, HIGHLIFE (British airways inflight magazine), John Hopkins University Journal, The New York Times and The ECONIMIST amongst other
+Adolphus has worked for several local and international media and organizations and his works have been published both in print and electronic media in notable publications, a few of which are; Bloomberg TV, Financial Times (FT), Guardian London, PRIVATE magazine, TIMEOUT Nigeria, World Press Photo ENTER, WINGS, Klang Sehen, HIGHLIFE (British airways inflight magazine), John Hopkins University Journal, The New York Times and The ECONOMIST.